Ash Win's Match: Chennai's 'Super King' puts India on course for big win | Sports-Games

 ''I will sleep well through the night, that is all that I am thinking,'' Ashwin, the star of the day, said after stumps.

 ''I don't know what the team is feeling like but I am sure they are thrilled.''
-Skipper Kohli and Ashwin showed the likes of Michael Vaughan that they have that in abundance as India batted nearly 182 overs across two innings on a track that many deemed as under-prepared after England failed to score even 150.
+Skipper Kohli and Ashwin showed the likes of Michael Vaughan that they have abundant skills to tackle the conditions as India batted nearly 182 overs across two innings on a track that many deemed as under-prepared after England failed to score even 150.

 For Ashwin, it was the third time in his Test career when he notched up a five-for and a hundred along with it.
 Only England legend Ian Botham stands ahead of him with five such efforts in his career.
 India's batting exhibition in the second innings was a statement for all the Doubting Thomases on how to bat on a third-day track.